 Kenny Ethan Jones, a transgender model, and activist spoke about his personal experience as a menstruating trans man, emphasizing his physical and psychological suffering.
 “Having a period causes me a lot of [gender] dysphoria already, but this dysphoria increases when I have to purchase for a product that is labelled as ‘women's health,' and is usually nice and pink.”

 Similarly, Claire Rudy Foster, a nonbinary trans writer, stated that the gendering of "feminine hygiene goods" is the source of their pain with menstruation.

-Except for Whisper's ‘Touch the Pickle' ad campaign in 2014, there is little or no discussion of the taboos that rule the lives of menstruation women.
+Except for Whisper's ‘Touch the Pickle' ad campaign in 2014, there is little or no discussion of the taboos that rule the lives of menstruation women in India.

 Furthermore, the majority of these advertisements are preoccupied with the concept of ‘hiding.'
-Hide the bloodstain, the odour, the sound of the pad opening, and more.
+Hide the bloodstain, the odour, the sound of the pad opening, and a lot more.
 The idea of concealment implies that period stains and odours are disgusting, filthy, and embarrassing and should be avoided by all means.
 People could feel less ashamed and horrified by their blood if such advertisements normalized bloodstains.
-This also raises the issue of why ladies in these adverts bleed blue.
+This also raises the issue of why women in these advertisements bleed blue.

 The blue liquid is featured in every advertising for sanitary napkins.
 This blue liquid represents "blood," which is used to demonstrate the product’s absorbency.
 However, why do these advertising use blue liquid to depict menstrual blood, whereas other similar advertising, such as those for sports equipment or first aid supplies, use red liquid?